jvanz/jade-poc/README.md

 #### CLI

 To run the CLI it necessary that the API is already running to avoid crashes.
-To run the CLI run:
+*As a curses app, CLI problably only works in Unix systems* To run the CLI run:

 `python3 cli/cli.py`